delvtech/council-kit/packages/council-sdk/docs/interfaces/VotingVaultOptions.md

 • `Optional` **name**: `string`

 An arbitrary name for the instance.
-This is for convenience only and has no affect on the model's behavior.
+This is for convenience only (e.g., display name, debugging) and has no affect on the model's behavior.

 #### Inherited from